sguizard/DensityMap/README.md

 # DensityMap

-It can usefull to visualize the presence and the density of genomics feature along chromosomes.
+It can be usefull to visualize the presence and the density of genomics feature along chromosomes.

 DensityMap is perl tool that automatically compute the percentage of feature covered bases on genomic window along chromosomes (or any sequences).

-It produce a map of density for each sequences and foreach feature.
+It produce a map of density for each sequences and for each feature.
-The output SVG can be custumized by setting margins, densityMaps widths, etc ...
+The output SVG can be customized by setting margins, densityMaps widths, etc ...

 If a fasta file of the plotted sequence is given as input, the script can also plot a densityMap the percentage of GC by window.